RYTESCompany/rytesstyleguide/typography.md

 ## Dates and times

 Use the "Month, Day, Year" format when writing dates - Jan 10, 1990.
 This is preferable to 1/10/2023 - that would be October 1st in the UK, but January 10th in the US.
 Avoid ambiguity- write out the name of the month.
 Abbreviation is fine.
 You may include the name of the day of the week at the beginning of the date if you'd like.
+For example: Monday, Jan 10, 2024, or Fri.
+Oct 23rd, 2024.

 Be precise when writing a time.
 Noon and Midnight are OK.